neo-project/docs/docs/en-us/tooldev/concept/wallets.md

 ### Public Key

-The public key is a point (x, y) obtained through the ECC algorithm with the private key.
-The X, Y points can be represented by 32-byte data.
-Different from bitcoin, NEO chooses secp256r1 as the curve of the ECC algorithm.
-There are two public key formats as following.
+The public key is a point (X, Y) calculated through the ECC algorithm with the private key.
+The X, Y coordinates can be represented by 32-byte data.
+Different from Bitcoin, NEO chooses secp256r1 as the curve of the ECC algorithm.
+There are two public key formats in NEO:

-- **Uncompressed Public Key**
+- Uncompressed Public Key

     0x04 + X (32 bytes) +  Y (32 bytes)

-- **Compressed Public Key**
+- Compressed Public Key

-    0x02/0x03 + X (32 bytes)
+    0x02 + X (32 bytes) or 0x03 + X (32 bytes)

 Example: